Stories about "Faculty in the News"

 Friday, April 25, 2025 11:59 am

-Recent media mentions of Bates faculty members include commentaries on the importance of rural education to growing discussions of AI in education and an analysis of how homelessness impairs people's sense of autonomy.
+A selection of recent mentions of Bates faculty in the news including a glowing review of a exhibition at the college' Immersive Media Studio, and faculty commentaries on the importance of rural education, the expanding implications of AI in education, how homelessness impairs people's sense of autonomy.

 Bates Faculty in the News: Feb.
 28, 2025